sara-nl/clouddocs/knmi-20191119/partC.markdown

 ![SURFsara logo](/images/SURFsara_logo.png)
 </div>

-This is part C of the tutorial [An introduction to SURF HPC Cloud 2019-11-19](.) and covers the following topics:
+This is part C of the tutorial [An introduction to SURF HPC Cloud](.) and covers the following topics:

 1. [Basic security](#security)
 2. [Detaching from work](#detaching-from-work)